Filter Options

 Malawi Safari Tours & Holidays

 Malawi is a great choice for a well-rounded safari holiday.
-Dubbed ‘the warm heart of Africa’, it’s an amazing country to visit for people wanting to experience African life, culture, scenery and wildlife.
-Malawi isn’t a prime wildlife destination where people fly in and out of parks and hardly interact with the local people or get a feel for general life – it’s quite the opposite.
+Known as ‘the warm heart of Africa’, it’s an amazing country to visit for people wanting to experience African life, culture, scenery and wildlife.
+Malawi is not a prime wildlife destination where visitors fly in and out of the parks and hardly interact with the local communities or get a feel for everyday life.
+It’s quite the opposite.
 So, if your interest in Africa goes beyond the quintessential African safari, Malawi might well be the country for you.

 Selected filters: